DAOmasons/RuleBook/misc/compliance.md

 This Compliance Policy is designed for the Grant Ships project, a decentralized grants game within the Arbitrum ecosystem.
 It outlines the standards and procedures to be adhered to by all participants, ensuring legal, ethical, and operational integrity, in compliance with KYC (Know Your Customer), KYB (Know Your Business), and KYT (Know Your Transaction) standards.

 > **Beta Test Caveat**: Certain parts of this policy do not apply to the beta test process, specifically those concerning elections held by Delegated Arbitrum Voters.
 This is necessary due to the nature and timing of the beta test, but does not change the intention of the project overall to be held accountable by the Arbitrum Delegate Voters.
-Even though elections for some positions will not be held during the beta test, the rest of the policy remains in effect.
+Even though elections for some positions will not be held during the beta test, the rest of the policy remains in effect.s

 ## 2. Legal and Ethical Compliance

 ### 2.1 General Compliance

-Participants, especially grant recipients, must comply with the laws and regulations of their respective jurisdictions.
+Participants, especially Grant Recipients and Ship Operators, must comply with the laws and regulations of their respective jurisdictions.

 ### 2.2 Sanctions and KYC Compliance